csc-training/fortran-introduction/dynamic-arrays/README.md

-## Dynamic arrays and intrinsinc functions
+## Dynamic arrays and array intrinsincs
 a) Define a matrix A which should be dynamically allocatable.
 Then allocate the matrix with sizes read in from the user input and fill the matrix with random numbers using the array intrinsic function `random_number`.